The First Things I Do When Loading a New Football Manager Save

 As early as possible, in the pre-season and after I've created a scouting plan by analyzing the scouts available, their scouting knowledge relating to the club's world knowledge and the clubs scouting policy, I approach setting up scouting assignments.
 The key question here is how can I improve the scouting knowledge and find the best players at my disposal according to the intentions I got.
 How many scouts do I need, which nations do they already got knowledge of and where do I want to sign players from?

 The answer ties in with the scouting packages I got and how I set up the assignments for my scouts.

-For example if I have decided on a scouting policy to sign European talents under the age of 21, I approach each scout and assign them to different regions and nations in Europe.
-The one with the highest adaptability and judging player potential will roam the Central Europe for players younger than 21.
-The one with the best tactical knowledge and judging player ability will provide me with the next opposition report cards, while there will be scouts who travel the biggest nations in Europe, including the league I'm located in.
+For example, if I have decided on a scouting policy to sign European talents under the age of 21, I approach each scout and assign them to different regions and nations in Europe.
+The one with the highest adaptability and judging player potential will roam Central Europe for players younger than 21.
+The one with the best tactical knowledge and judging player ability will provide me with the next opposition report cards, while there will be scouts who travel the biggest nations in Europe, including the league I’m located in.

-Personally I prefer to let my chief scout provide me with a secondary judgements of the players that has been recommended by my scouting team and that I'm most interested in, because he possess the best ratings in judging player potential and judging ability.
+Personally I prefer to let my chief scout provide me with a secondary judgement of the players that have been recommended by my scouting team and that I'm most interested in because he possesses the best ratings in judging player potential and judging ability.
 He will be set to scout players within the nation I'm based in and provide more accurate report cards.